binwiederhier/ntfy/docs/publish.md

     ntfy publish \
         --token=tk_AgQdq7mVBoFD37zQVN29RhuMzNIz2 \
         --call=+12223334444 \
         alerts "Your garage seems to be on fire.
-You should probably check that out, and call 0118 999 881 999 119 725 3 for help."
+You should probably check that out."
     ```

 === "HTTP"